Weetynn/predict-student-dropout/README.md

 #### 📌 6.2 Comparisons Among Peer Models

     ▪️ Results from this study were consistent with prior research, reaffirming that boosting algorithms (XGBoost) generally outperform classical models (Random Forest and Decision Tree) in dropout prediction.
-Each model’s strengths and limitations were analyzed to understand their application in educational data mining.

     ▪️ Each model’s strengths and limitations were analyzed to understand their application in educational data mining.

  ---